Constipation, Age 12 and Older (cont.)

 - Eat at least 1½ to 2 cups of fruit a day.
 Choose whole fruit instead of fruit juice.

 - Eat at least 2 to 3 cups of vegetables a day.

 - Increase the amount of high-fiber foods, such as bran flakes, bran muffins, oatmeal, brown rice, beans, and lentils.
 Eat brown rice, bulgur, or millet instead of white rice.

 - Use whole wheat bread instead of white bread.
 Choose whole-grain breads and cereals; buy bread that lists whole wheat, stone-ground wheat, or cracked wheat in the ingredients.

 - Snack on unbuttered, unsalted popcorn.

-- Avoid alcoholic beverages and caffeine, which can increase dehydration.
+- Avoid alcohol beverages.
+They can increase dehydration.

 - Exercise more.
 A walking program would be a good start.
 For more information, see the topic Fitness.

 - Set aside relaxing times for having bowel movements.
 Urges usually occur sometime after meals.
 Establishing a daily routine for bowel movements, such as after breakfast, may help.

 - Go when you feel the urge.
 Your bowels send signals when a stool needs to pass.
 If you ignore the signal, the urge will go away, and the stool will eventually become dry and difficult to pass.